rymTooo/Fukuda_project/README.md

 - Each user has a stat.
 Each stat is owned by a user.
 - Each power up affected a skill.
 A skill may be affected by powerups.
 - Each User has a setting.
 Each setting belongs to a user.
-- Each user can have many events.
-Each events can be held by many users.
+- Each user can encounter many events.
+Each events can happen to many users.